micheldebree/retropixels/README.md

   `c64HiresMono` are now `bitmap` mode. `c64FLI` and `c64AFLI` are now `fli`.
 - Added option `--hires` for hires images.
 Default when not supplied is multicolor images.
+- Added option `--format` for outputting the special `png` and `prg` formats.
 - Added option `--nomaps` for limiting attribute maps to one single color.
 - Added option `--scale` to disable rescaling of the input image.
+- Added option `--scale` to disable rescaling of the input image.
+- Added option `--outfile` for setting output filename.
-- Added option `--overwrite` to force overwriting output file
+- Added option `--overwrite` to force overwriting output file.

 ### 0.7.2